stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 And to check the 5 biggest files in the `/var` folders, we can run the `find` command like so: `find /var -type f -exec du -Sh {} + | sort -rh | head -n 5`{{execute}}

 Usually after checking that the disk usage is full, we would start checking folders and files which take up space and identify the issue.
-Most of the times it can be a big file, like a log file growing big because there are many requests, or some backup files not being deleted properly.e
+Most of the times it can be a big file, like a log file growing big because there are many requests, or some backup files not being deleted properly.

 ## Conclusion